RandyRDavila/GraphCalc/paper.md

 ## Summary

 `GraphCalc` is a Python library for computing an extensive collection of graph-theoretic invariants, designed to support research in combinatorics, network science, and automated reasoning.
-It implements more than 100 exact functions, covering classical measures (e.g., independence number, chromatic number, spectral radius) alongside many lesser-known invariants central to extremal graph theory and domination theory.
+It implements more than 100 exact functions, covering classical measures (e.g., independence number, chromatic number, spectral radius) and many lesser-known invariants central to extremal graph theory and domination theory.

 Originally developed as the invariant engine for the automated conjecturing system *TxGraffiti* [@TxGraffiti], `GraphCalc` has grown into a general-purpose research tool for constructing large, structured datasets of graph invariants.
-These datasets—often organized into tabular *knowledge tables*-enable symbolic pattern mining, hypothesis generation, and automated conjecture discovery.
+These datasets—often organized into tabular *knowledge tables*- which enable symbolic pattern mining, hypothesis generation, and automated conjecture discovery.
 For example:

 ```python
 >>> import graphcalc as gc